v-dahi/desk-robot/README.md

 # 🌳 Totoro

 A desk companion robot inspired by *My Neighbor Totoro*.
-Built from scratch with my boyfriend handling the mechanical side.
+Built from scratch.

 ## The plan